thunderheadone/one-sdk-ios/README.md

 [One sendInteraction:@"/InteractionPath"];
 ```

 *Note:*
-- This will send a POST request to ONE.
+- This will send a POST request to Thunderhead ONE or Salesforce Interaction Studio.
 Only the tid from the response will be used by the SDK - all other response objects will be ignored.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Send an Interaction request programmatically with a completion block